 Easter Sunday - a day to celebrate the resurrection of Jesus and remember all that He has done for us.
 As 14 year-old Edwina from Ghana says, “It means a new hope for me because He died so that I can be called the child of God again.”

 This Easter, we’d love to encourage you to share the hope of Jesus by using your voice to get a child in poverty sponsored through Everyday Compassion.
-By speaking about Compassion with your friends, small group or church, you can change the life of another child living in extreme poverty.
+By speaking about Compassion with your friends, small group or church, you can change the life of another child living in poverty.
 To join us, order your Easter pack.

 If you’re looking for some fun Easter activities, here are a few easy Easter craft ideas you can do with your family or as part of your Easter Everyday Compassion presentation.